ecoplatform/ecoplatform/README.md

-- 👋 Hi, here will be all instructions
+- 👋 Hi, here will be all instructions how to
-- 👀 how to run tests
+- 👀 run tests
+- 🌱 merge
+- 🌱 pull
-- 🌱 how to merge, pull and push
+- 🌱 push

 <!---